 The “like me” bias extends to cultural fit.
 Cultural fit is certainly important.
 Close to ninety percent of organizations cite culture and employee engagement as one of their top challenges.

 But according to a New York Times article on cultural fit, “It has shifted from systematic analysis of who will thrive in a given workplace to snap judgments by managers about who they’d rather hang out with.…and has become a catchall used to justify hiring people who are similar to decision makers and rejecting people who are not.”

-How to reduce unconscious bias in interviews
+How to overcome unconscious bias in interviews

-The process starts before an in-person interview takes place.
+The process of overcoming unconscious bias starts before an in-person interview takes place.
 Use a phone screen to focus on skills, abilities, and knowledge.
 This relatively “blind interview” will automatically eliminate some degree of visually-based unconscious bias.
 If you want to make the interview even more blind, you can go so far as to use a voice modulation app for technical interviews so the interviewer can’t know if the candidate is male or female.

 Then take a structured approach to the actual interview.

 First of all, establish objective, performance-based criteria.
 Research shows that clearly defining standards and expectations ahead of time – and ensuring that bias in the construction of hiring criteria does not occur – reduces gender stereotypes.

 Then assess candidates against those criteria using skills-based testing, behavioral interviewing, and competency evaluations.
 Real-time testing evaluates actual skills, while effective behavioral interviews allow the candidate to demonstrate abilities and reveals the innate competencies that led to specific achievements.